Joseph Henry Mills Jr. was born in 1895 in Fayette County, PA, the son of Joseph Henry and Flora (Minerd) Mills Sr.

 When the federal census was taken in 1930, Joseph and Marie and their family lived on "Brick Road" in the small coal mining patch town of Republic, Redstone Township.
 His employment is listed as "laborer" in the local "coal mine."

-After the war, Joseph and Sylvia resided Republic.
-During the Millses' years in Republic, the town was a center of unrest in the coal mining organized labor movement.
+After the war, Joseph and Sylvia continued to dwell in Republic.
+During the Millses' years there, the town was a center of unrest in the coal mining organized labor movement.
 In fact, Joseph's cousin Wilbert "Patsy" Minerd, also of Republic, helped broker the settlement of a coal strike in 1933 by traveling to Washington, DC to personally meet with President Franklin Delano Roosevelt.

 ~ Son James "Robert" Mills ~